Andreater/NeuroPGx/README.md

 - Reproducible: Recreate results and share work with others
 - Programming: Integrate NeuroPGx's analysis functions with your own R-code

-## How to install
+## How to install and use

-- To set the environment for NeuroPGx to work properly, R and RStudio must be installed.
+- To set the environment for NeuroPGx local use, R and RStudio must be installed.
 - 1. Download [R](https://cran.r-project.org/) for your operating system (Windows, Linux or macOS) and install using the default settings.
 - 2. Download [RStudio](https://www.rstudio.com/products/rstudio/download/) Free Desktop version and install using the default settings.